Have an interest and a little experience in computing? Develop skills and understanding so you can apply computing to industry, commerce and research.

 How you will be taught

-We also know how important it is to be at the leading edge of computing and so you will learn from research-active staff.
-Leading researchers teach from your first year through to your final year.
-Our small classes mean that we really get to know you, making for an informal and supportive community.
+We know how important it is to be at the leading edge of computing and so you will learn from our University's research-active computing staff.
+Leading researchers teach you and small class sizes mean that they really get to know you, making for an informal and supportive community.

 Industrial collaboration is part of our ethos too, so we regularly include guest experts from industry.

 The taught modules are assessed by continuous assessment plus end of semester examinations in December and March/April.
 The project is assessed by dissertation.

 Coursework is often very practical, e.g. writing computer programs, designing interfaces, writing reports, constructing web sites, testing software, implementing databases, analysing problems or presenting solutions to clients.

 Over two semesters (between September and April) students will undertake 6 taught modules covering: